puppetlabs/bolt/documentation/writing_plans.md

 An instance of `ResultSet` is `Iterable` as if it were an `Array[Variant[Result, ApplyResult]]` so that iterative functions such as `each`, `map`, `reduce`, or `filter` work directly on the ResultSet returning each result.

-This example checks if a task ran correctly on all nodes.
+This example checks if a task ran correctly on all targets.
 If it did not, the check fails:

 ```
 $r = run_task('sometask', ..., '_catch_errors' => true)
 unless $r.ok {
-  fail("Running sometask failed on the nodes ${r.error_nodes.names}")
+  fail("Running sometask failed on the targets ${r.error_targets.names}")
 }
 ```